DependableSystemsLab/TensorFI/README.md

    export PYTHONPATH=$PYTHONPATH:$TENSORFIHOME
    ```

+You can skip this step if you are using a virtual environment to
+run TensorFI.

+## 4. Running TensorFI test files after installation

-5. Run the test files by going to the TENSORFIHOME
+Run the test files by going to the TENSORFIHOME
 directory and running runAll.sh in Tests.
 All the
 tests should pass if your installation was successful.
 The script will also check if you have all of